 Why?
 Because on average, engagement rates from influencer marketing are 16x higher than with paid media (Visually).
 When you see an ad, that’s an impression.
-But when you have a friend or a person you look up to, tell you about a product – You’re listening much more intently.
+But when you have a friend or a person you look up to, tell you about a product – you’re listening much more intently.
 92% of people trust recommendations from individuals, even if they don’t personally know them, over brands (Nielsen).
-It’s this idea of 3rd party validation and promotion that makes influencer marketing so successful.
+It’s this idea of 3rd party validation and promotion that makes influencer marketing so successful, and cannabis influencer marketing is no exception.
 When targeting the right audiences and securing partnerships with the right influencers, it’s incredibly effective.
 So much so that every year brands are increasing their ad spend on content and influencer marketing.
 It’s time that your dispensary did too.

 Influencer marketing campaigns are partnerships with people or brands of influence or social currency who have their own highly engaged following.
 In identifying these influencers you are able to act on the opportunity to promote your brand or products to their personal network.
 The art is finding key leaders whose audience is one that you’d like to interact with.
 It’s this positioning that allows you to reach a new audience or group of people.

 Why Does Your Brand Need Influencers?

 First, you’ll need to identify quality influencers whose base of followers include people you want to engage.
 Rank them in order of importance and relevance.
 From there, you can decide between a few different strategies:

 Send products or brand collateral to influencers you’re looking to attract.
 Familiarize them with your brand and what you offer.
 This could be seen as an outbound strategy.

 This requires a more formal agreement between the influencer and your brand.
 You’ll want to work out the details with them on what it is you’re promoting and what content you’re looking to share through their personal channel.

 03. Marketing with Influencers